hieplpvip/LG-gram-13Z970-Hackintosh/README.md

 - Follow this [guide](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html#generate-a-new-serial) to generate a new serial number and put that in `src/smbios.txt` (see `smbios-sample.txt`)
 - Run `./download.sh` to download necessary kernel extensions
-- Run `.build.sh` to build EFI folder
+- Run `./build.sh` to build EFI folder

 #### Notes